 Surface Water

 REHS has assisted University Departments in redirecting the discharge of hundreds of cooling tower discharges.
-The majority of the cooling water discharged to surface water, which would have required extensive campus wide environmental discharge permits and continuous sampling, as required by the EPA and New Jersey Department of Environmental Protection (NJ DEP).
+The majority of the cooling water discharged to surface water would have required extensive campus-wide environmental discharge permits and continuous sampling, as required by the EPA and New Jersey Department of Environmental Protection (NJ DEP).
 This redirection eliminated the need for permits and monitoring.

 Stormwater

-Polluted stormwater runoff is a leading cause of impairment to the nearly 40 percent of surveyed U.S. water bodies which do not meet water quality standards.
+Polluted stormwater runoff is a leading cause of impairment to the nearly 40 percent of surveyed U.S. water bodies that do not meet water quality standards.
 Over land or via storm sewer systems, polluted runoff is discharged, often untreated, directly into local water bodies.
-When left uncontrolled, this water pollution can result in the destruction of fish, wildlife, and aquatic life habitats; a loss in aesthetic value; and threats to public health due to contaminated food, drinking water supplies, and recreational waterways.
+When left uncontrolled, this water pollution can destroy fish, wildlife, and aquatic life habitats; a loss in aesthetic value; and threats to public health due to contaminated food, drinking water supplies, and recreational waterways.

-Specifically, the University has been completing a detailed mapping system of all stormwater inlets, outfalls and receiving water bodies as well revising standard operating procedures that have a potential to adversely impact stormwater runoff.
-These activities include, but are not limited too: vehicle maintenance and parking, elimination of vehicle washing, illicit sewer connections, grounds maintenance, and improvement of existing drainage areas.
+Specifically, the University has been completing a detailed mapping system of all stormwater inlets, outfalls, and receiving water bodies as well as revising standard operating procedures that have the potential to adversely impact stormwater runoff.
+These activities include, but are not limited to: vehicle maintenance and parking, elimination of vehicle washing, illicit sewer connections, grounds maintenance, and improvement of existing drainage areas.

-The University’s stormwater permit and plan is intended to provide substantial water quality benefits, including benefits from improved control of nutrients, pathogens, solids and floatable materials, toxic and other pollutants.
+The University’s stormwater permit and plan are intended to provide substantial water quality benefits, including benefits from improved control of nutrients, pathogens, solids and floatable materials, and toxic and other pollutants.

 References